The-going/evlproject/content/dovetail/porting/_index.md

-Once the IRQFLAGS have been adapted to interrupt pipelining, the original atomic operations which rely on explicitly disabling the hardware interrupts to guarantee atomicity cannot longer work, unless the call sites are restricted to inband context, which is not an option as we will certainly need them for carrying out atomic operations from out-of-band context too.
+Once the IRQFLAGS have been adapted to interrupt pipelining, the original atomic operations which rely on explicitly disabling the hardware interrupts to guarantee atomicity cannot longer work, unless the call sites are restricted to in-band context, which is not an option as we will certainly need them for carrying out atomic operations from out-of-band context too.
 So we need to iron them in a way that adds back serialization between callers during updates,